evilhack28/eviltranslation/README.md

-# Translate by evilhack28 lastest version 1.9.1
+# Translate by evilhack28 lastest version 1.10.0

-currently support english
-probably french one day
+Thanks Cybersteve for the github script !

 # cybersteve777.github.io - currently it's a test repo for PvZ2C lawnstrings server, simplified to just pushing raw file to the directory.